serock/secure-boot-scripts/docs/example-dell-windows.md

 ### Certificates in dbx

-There was one certificate in `dbx` along with many hashes.
+The only certificate in `dbx`, **Microsoft Windows Production PCA 2011**, was added by following the *Mitigation deployment guidelines*.
-The certificate was also in `db`.
+This certificate was also in `db`.

 ```
 Version: 3 (0x2)